QuentinRougemont/EASYstrata/README.md

 ### 6\. dS calculation and plotting

-- Calculation of d~S~ (& dN) using **PAML**
+- Calculation of d<sub>S</sub> (& d<sub>N</sub>) using **PAML**

-**NOTE ON GENE NAME**
+**NOTE ON GENE NAME:**

-PAML will fail if special characters occur in the input fasta file, or **if the length of a gene name in the fasta header is above 32 characters.**
+PAML fail if special characters occur in the input fasta file, or **if the length of a gene name is above 32 characters.**
 To prevent this, we implemented an automatic renaming procedure to shorten character names and remove special characters.
+This should be transparent to the users however since gene are then converted back to their original name.
-- Plotting dS values using a custom R script
+- Plotting dS values using a custom R script:

 Corresponding script: `00_scripts/Rscripts/03_plot_paml.R`

-dS values are plotted along the focal scaffolds, and, if 2 haplotypes were given as input, along the whole genome.
+d<sub>S</sub> values are plotted along the focal scaffolds, and, if 2 haplotypes were given as input, along the whole genome.
 The gene order will be that of the genome used as proxy for the ancestral state: either one of the two sex/mating type chromosomes, or an outgroup (see option *ancestral*).
 It is possible to modify the R script to adapt the plotting options to your needs (for instance position and direction of scaffolds).

 ![Fig5.png](https://github.com/QuentinRougemont/EASYstrata/blob/main/.pictures/Fig5.png)

 **Figure 5:** Ds plot and arrangements.
-A) dS values along the ancestral chromosomes.
-B) dS values along the ancestral gene order after returning the chromosomes and removing the large autosomal part on contig 8.
+A) d<sub>S</sub> values along the ancestral chromosomes.
+B) d<sub>S</sub> values along the ancestral gene order after returning the chromosomes and removing the large autosomal part on contig 8.
 C) and D) arrangement as infered based on gene rank in mating type A1 and A2 respectively.